hirememorey/election_game/README.md

 - **Action Point Handling**: ✅ **RESOLVED** - Clear UI and Pass Turn functionality added
 - **Multiple Legislation Sponsorship**: ✅ **RESOLVED** - Fixed a bug that prevented players from sponsoring multiple pieces of legislation in the same term.
 - **Skip Trading**: Fixed: Skip Trading button in legislation session now works correctly and advances to the voting phase (previously logged 'Unknown action type: complete_trading').
+- **UI Overhaul**: ✅ **RESOLVED** - Replaced the previous design with a clearer, more strategic three-zone layout.

 ## 🎯 Next Steps

 ### High Priority
-1. **Vintage Political Poster Design Testing**: Test the new design system across devices and gather user feedback
-2. **Extensive Playtesting**: Test Action Points and trading systems thoroughly
+1. **Extensive Playtesting**: Test Action Points and trading systems thoroughly within the new UI.
-3. **Balance Adjustments**: Fine-tune AP costs and PC commitment amounts
+2. **Balance Adjustments**: Fine-tune AP costs and PC commitment amounts.
-4. **Legislation Session Testing**: Test the improved legislation session flow (no more round 5 confusion)
+3. **UI Polish**: Add animations and refined styling to the new layout.

 ### Medium Priority
 1. **Database Integration**: Replace in-memory storage with persistent database